midimitrova/Liars_Dice/README.md

 # Liar's Dice
-Python implementation of Liar's Dice game
+Python implementation of Liar's Dice game.

-### Rules of the Game:
+### Rules of the Game

 The game is played by two or more players.
 Five dice are used per player with dice cups used for concealment.
 The game is round-based.
 Each round, each player rolls a “hand” of dice under their cup and looks at their hand while